 Plastic pollution is everywhere.
 Plastic is so widely used and in (or around) so many products, that we’ve almost become blind to it.
-But it’s filling the oceans, and harming all kinds of marine life, including whales and dolphins.
+But it’s filling the oceans, and harming all kinds of marine life, including whales, dolphins and porpoises.

 Facts about plastic pollution